 Let’s take a deeper look into the what is bookkeeping and importance of bookkeeping for small businesses and how it can fuel your business’s growth and success.

-Bookkeeping is the ongoing process of recording and organising all financial transactions your business makes such as sales, purchases, payments and receipts.
-It ensures that all financial data is accurate, up-to-date, and easily accessible.
+Bookkeeping is the process of recording all financial transactions related to your business.
+This includes sales, purchases, payments, and receipts.
+Bookkeeping ensures that all financial data is accurate, up-to-date, and easily accessible for business owners and accountants alike.

 Many believe that bookkeeping for small businesses is simply about balancing your books.
 It’s more than that though.
 It’s the process of recording and organising all your business transactions, from sales and expenses to profits and taxes.